 Bringing to light the complex variety of the lived experiences of residents, it shows how estate pathways were predetermined by factors such as location, design and date, as well as by their local and national social, economic and political contexts.
 The book highlights what can be learned from some of the successes of less successful housing projects and provides lessons for building sustainable communities in the twenty-first century.

 "This scholarly and fascinating book combines rigorous statistics and the lived experiences of council estate residents over time to underpin a framework for future solutions to providing affordable and social housing for all who need it."
 Kate Pickett, University of York

-Becky Tunstall is the Joseph Rowntree Emeritus Professor of Housing Policy and Director of the Centre for Housing Policy at the University of York.
+Becky Tunstall is the Joseph Rowntree Emerita Professor of Housing Policy and past Director of the Centre for Housing Policy at the University of York.

 Part 1: Introduction;

 Learning from 100 years on 20 less successful estates;

 The debatable rise and fall of social housing;

 The 20 estates;

 Part 2: The falls and rises of the 20 estates;

 The rise in housing quality;